Most recently updated on May 8, 2023

 The city’s unofficial slogan is “Keep Austin Weird,” a phrase the emanated from a 2000 local radio interview.
 The motto is used to promote local businesses, public events and community organizations.

 Governor Greg Abbott still sent state employees to clear homeless people from underpasses and other places.
 He established a five-acre site with facilities for the homeless to live.
-During last summer, there were 120 people at the camp, which has been nicknamed Abbottville.
+During that summer, there were 120 people at the camp, which was nicknamed Abbottville.
 In December 2020, the camp had 24 structures and 15 tents occupied by homeless people.

 In June 2021, city leaders allocated $106 million of federal American Rescue Plan funds to expand housing for people seeking shelter.
-Several centers for homeless people were expected to be opened during the summer.
+Several centers for homeless people were opened during the summer.
 In August 2021, local law enforcement authorities began enforcing a voter-approved renewed ban on camping in public places.
+In October 2021, it was reported that the city’s homeless had virtually no places left to camp and no shelters in which to sleep.
+In November 2021, city officials kicked off a new phase in their program to help the homeless.
+In April 2022, it was reported that homeless camps were popping in parts of the city despite restrictions.

 Outside of its pressing issues, the city does have a lively music as well as culinary scene.